plk/biber/README.md

 Biber is written in Perl with the aim of providing a customised and sophisticated data preparation backend for biblatex.

-You do not need to install Perl use biber--binaries are provided for many operating systems via the main TeX distributions (TeXLive, MacTeX, MiKTeX) and also via download from SourceForge.
+You do not need to install Perl to use biber--binaries are provided for many operating systems via the main TeX distributions (TeXLive, MacTeX, MiKTeX) and also via download from SourceForge.